Base Knowledge

 Teaching Methodologies

 The theoretical classes aim at the detailed presentation of the syllabus, using an expositive-active methodology.
-The contents are exposed calling for constant student intervention and analytical calculations will be made.
-In practical classes laboratory experimental procedures will be performed by the students, such as preparation of solutions, solubility equilibrium and titration.
+The contents are exposed calling for constant student intervention.
+Analytical calculations are made by the teacher, also the resolution of the problems proposed in the practical classes will be made by the students and monitored by the teacher.
+In practical classes, laboratory work will be carried out to apply the knowledge acquired in the theoretical component.

 Learning Results

-Identification of the major inorganic and organic compounds.
+Identification of the major inorganic and organic compounds on the most occurring forms.

 Program

-Organic compounds (hydrocarbons, alcohols, ethers, aldehydes and ketones, carboxylic acids, amines, amides).
+Organic compounds (hydrocarbons, alkyl halides, aldehydes and ketones, alcohols, carboxylic acids, amines, amides).

-quotient.
-Analytical calculations.
 Acid-base equilibria.
 Theories.
 Strength of acids and bases. pH scale. pH indicators and changing colour moment.
 Titrations.
-Theory of the pH calculations on severa’ titrations.
+Theory of the pH calculations on several titrations.
 Buffer solutions.
 Buffer capacity and buffer effect.
 Analytical calculations.

 Curricular Unit Teachers